WIELD Trailblazers: Women Shaping Diabetes and Metabolism Research and Care

-The WIELD Advisory Board and “Elevate working group” of WIELD are proud to announce the list of Diabetes Trailblazers for 2024.
-These are women that have nominated by their peers and that have had a critical impact on research and/or care in the fields of diabetes, obesity, and metabolism.
+The WIELD Advisory Board and “Elevate working group” of WIELD are proud to highlight our Diabetes Trailblazers.
+These are women that have been nominated by their peers and that have had a critical impact on research and/or care in the fields of diabetes, obesity, and metabolism.

 WIELD Trailblazer Criteria: We are seeking “trailblazers” that are at the top of their specialty.
 For academic leaders, they should be Full Professor or Professor Emeritus.
 To make the process a bit more objective, we’ve selected researcher trailblazers that have an H- or I-index of >60 and >150 publications.